Nate-Agbara/visitors-management-service/README.md

 #### Docker commands - Steps to run the application
 Clone the project to your machine.
+##### Run the tests - Kindly ensure the database is up and listening and the 'visitorservice' schema is created as described down in this readme.
+``
+mvn test
+``
 ##### Build jar
 ``
 mvn package -DskipTests